benmvp/slides/2023/seattlejs/nextjs.md

 - As I mentioned, the trouble with SSG is that it's built once
 - We like that it's super fast because it's cacheable...
   - But the rendered HTML never changes until we trigger another build
-- Here's where **incremental static regeneration** aims to improve SSG...
+- Here's where **incremental static regeneration** aims to improve SSG
-  - by bringing the server to the party 🎉
+- It brings the server to the party 🎉

 /////
 <!-- .slide: data-background="url(../../img/nextjs/salamander-michaela-klikova-izRfVtrRX30-unsplash.jpg) no-repeat top" data-background-size="cover" -->